 Historical Preservation Specialist Emily Eig emphasized that the interior of the Folger Shakespeare Library has recently been designated a National Historic Landmark, in addition to the exterior façade.
 In addition to being a National Landmark located in the Capitol Hill Historic Preservation District, the Folger is also located in the Shipstead-Luce Area.
 Alterations to the building must therefore go before both the by the Historic Preservation Review Board (HPRB) and the Commission of Fine Arts (CFA) before permits can be approved.
 The Public Space Application will be heard by the District Department of Transportation (DDOT) in April, followed by May appearances before CFA and then HPRB the following week.

-Letters about the project have been distributed to neighbors in the community, and the Folger will engage in a series of community meetings to exchange information and feedback about the project.
+Letters about the project have been distributed to neighbors in the community.

 Learn more about the Folger Shakespeare Library by visiting Folger.edu.